-Regular harvesting of fish is necessary to prevent over-population, outbreak of diseases and cannibalism.
-Periodic or total harvesting could be done six month after stocking, using net or by draining of the
+Regular harvesting of fish is necessary to prevent overpopulation, an outbreak of diseases and cannibalism.
+Periodic or total harvesting could be done six months after stocking, using the net or by draining of the

-This should be done once in a month to promote the growth of fish food (planktons) in the pond.
+This should be done once a month to promote the growth of fish food (plankton) in the pond.